Reward for info about missing AN-32 aircraft

-With fighter jets, helicopters and satellites providing no clue about the fate of the missing AN-32 six days after it went missing, the Arunachal Pradesh government on Saturday announced a reward of Rs.
-50,000 for anyone giving any substantive information about the missing aircraft.
+With fighter jets, helicopters and satellites providing no clue about the fate of the IAF AN-32 six days after it went missing, the Arunachal Pradesh government on Saturday announced a reward of Rs.
+50,000 for anyone giving any substantive information about the plane.

 The state government also asked all village headmen to carry out the search and help all other agencies like police, civilians, hunters and local residents, who have been continuously scouting the area, an official statement said.